SCHH-Commons/schh-commons.github.io/_tabs/chatbot.md

 - **AI-assisted Deep Dives** — in-depth explorations that combine AI research tools with curated source material to provide a deeper understanding of key community topics
 - **Resident-contributed content** and insights

-The tables below list the documents currently included in the Knowledge Base, each with a link to its source.
-Please note that viewing resident-only pages or Library materials may require logging into the official Sun City website.
+The tables below list the documents currently included in the Knowledge Base, each with a link to its source.  (*Viewing resident-only pages or Library materials will require logging into the official Sun City website*)

-> **Note:** *The SCHH Knowledge Base isn’t meant to replace official Sun City websites, association documents, or other authoritative sources.
+> **Important Note:** *The SCHH Knowledge Base isn’t meant to replace official Sun City websites, association documents, or other authoritative sources.
 Those remain the final word for community rules, policies, and updates.
 Instead, the Knowledge Base and AI Assistant serves as a helpful companion to those sources—an added layer that makes it easier to locate, connect, and understand information that matters to residents.*
-{: .prompt-info }
+{: .prompt-warning }

 ---

-> **Feedback and Contributions:**
+## Feedback and Contributions

-> The SCHH AI Assistant is currently in a pilot phase and continues to evolve as new materials are added.
+The SCHH AI Assistant is currently in a pilot phase and continues to evolve as new materials are added.
 Contact me to identify any errors discovered, to suggest new content to be added, or to contribute a document.

 <p style="text-align: center;">
 <a href="/contact" class="button">
   <i class="far fa-envelope fa-fw me-1"></i>Contact me
 </a>
 </p>

+## Knowledge Base Documents

 <section id="docs"></docs>